nic-dgl103-f24-cvs1/project-SUBHASH-GIF/README.md

 - Logo
 - Navigation:
-    - Home
+    - What Are We
-    - Our Gallery
-    - About
+    - Farm Stand
-    - Contact
+    - Recipies and Tips

 ### **Hero**